shoebot/shoebot/doc/source/contributing.rst

 We're always eager to welcome new examples that explain a concept or show off an interesting technique.

-If you need inspiration, there are many examples in the `nodebox-pyobjc <https://github.com/karstenw/nodebox-pyobjc/tree/master/examples>`_ port that aren't yet ported to Shoebot.
+You can either contribute your own examples, or help port existing scripts:

+* the `nodebox-pyobjc examples <https://github.com/karstenw/nodebox-pyobjc/tree/master/examples>`_, which are more current than those in the old Nodebox 1 repository
+* the scripts in the `Nodebox gallery <https://www.nodebox.net/code/index.php/Gallery>`_

 They should work mostly without modifications -- we need help testing them.

-Try them out and post any issues you find on our `issue tracker <https://github.com/shoebot/shoebot/issues/>`_.
+Try them out and post any issues you find on our `issue tracker <https://github.com/shoebot/shoebot/issues/>`_ in case you hit a wall.

 Be sure to also check the brief guidelines in :ref:`example-style` so that your efforts can be included in Shoebot.